Hforsman/Asset-Control-Tower/README.md

     make first_run

 This will (in order)
-- create a Python3 virtualenv
 - pull the latest MySQL docker from dockerhub
 - create a custom Docker network
 - launch a MySQL container attached to the custom network
 - build a Python3.8 image with all python files, requirements file and Makefile
-- run a Python3.8 container that executes main.py
+- run a Python3.8 container that runs `test_all.py`

-Creating the virtualenv is not really necessary in this step, but it allows you to more easily run the code locally.
-If you rather run the python file locally, just edit the make command and remove `python_docker_run` from the end.
+### tests
+The test are supposed to throw 1 error so there is nothing to worry about when you see this:

+    FAILED test_all.py::test_fix_short_row_incorrect - AssertionError: assert 35 == 36

+### Next
+When the tests have run as expected, perform the command

+    make python_run_script
+This will start the python script `main.py` that will get all the data, load it into the database and run the transformations.
+It will take a while though...

 ### Removing the mysql container to start fresh
 Run